ianmacartney/discord-slack-bridge/README.md

 replacing the 1's with your discord ID.

 Tip: In discord you can right-click various things and click "Copy ID"

+I chose not to have this send these all to Slack, but instead just backfill into the database.
+Doing it multiple times won't duplicate data, it won't overwrite anything that already exists (unique on discord "id" field).
+If you wanted, you could have it send the slack messages, but you'd probably want to make sure you iterate over all the messages in order, so they're in order in Slack too.

+For me, I just wanted the thread names and content to be in my DB for future reference, e.g. to index it for search or train GPT.

 ## Debugging